nrfconnect/sdk-nrf/doc/nrf/ug_matter_device_certification.rst

 ++++++++++++++++++++++++++++++

 For a Matter component to be certified, CSA's policies require an Attestation of Security that provides detailed information about the security level of the Matter component.
-The attestation document lists robustness security requirements based on the Matter specification.
+The attestation document lists robustness security requirements based on the Matter Core Specification.
 The product developer must indicate the level of compliance and briefly justify the choice.

 The attestation must be filled by the person responsible for end product certification who meets the following requirements: